Introduction

 appearing to them during forty days and speaking about the kingdom of God.

-but to wait for “the promise of the Father about which you have heard me speak; for John baptized with water, but in a few days you will be baptized with the Holy Spirit.”
+While meeting with them, he enjoined them not to depart from Jerusalem, but to wait for “the promise of the Father about which you have heard me speak; for John baptized with water, but in a few days you will be baptized with the Holy Spirit.”

 When they had gathered together they asked him, “Lord, are you at this time going to restore the kingdom to Israel?”